-- 6.39 Having applied the frameworks set out in DEPP under the Old Penalty Regime and the New Penalty Regime, the Authority has decided that the appropriate level of financial penalty to be imposed on Mr Radford is £669,531 (£140,000 under the Old Penalty Regime and £529,531 under the New Penalty Regime) for breaches of Statement of Principles 6 and 7. - 6.40 When applying a 30% settlement discount to both penalties, the total financial penalty under both regimes totals $\underline{$ £468,600}.
+6.39 Having applied the frameworks set out in DEPP under the Old Penalty Regime and the New Penalty Regime, the Authority therefore imposes a financial penalty on Mr Radford of £669,531 (£140,000 under the Old Penalty Regime and £529,531 under the New Penalty Regime) for breaches of Statement of Principles 6 and 7.
+6.40 When applying a 30% settlement discount to both penalties, the total financial penalty under both regimes totals $\underline{$ £468,600}.